timbo-learning/dotnet-code-coverage/README.md

 4. cross-platform
 5. Graphical Report
 6. Compatible with xUnit
+7. Does not offer Branch Coverage like ReportGenerator

 These have been ensured because I run the tools both locally on the Windows machine, and on Travis with the trusty linux distribution, all with cross-platform python scripts